UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 Open the Configuration Page for the Nodeserver in the Polyglot UI and view the [Configuration Help](/POLYGLOT_CONFIG.md) available on that page.

+After setting configuration then restart the nodeserver and all configured areas will be added.
+There is a Node for each Area, and the Zone's for that area are grouped under it.
+Sometimes the ISY fails to actually group some of the nodes, if you notices Zone's not grouped, then right click on it and select Group, which will fix them all.

 ## Requirements

 This uses https://github.com/gwww/elkm1 which currently only supports an M1EXP in local non secure mode.